Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 \subsubsection{Relative Camera Localization}

-In the previous section, we presented three PV module detection approaches with two distinct output representations (Figure \ref{fig:semantic_structure}).
+In the previous section, we presented three PV module detection approaches with two distinct output representations (Figure \ref{fig:semantic_structure0}).
 The output of the CNN-based approaches (Section \ref{CNN_based}) is a set of bounding box centers, denoting the centers of their respective PV modules.
 The output of the edge-based approach (Section \ref{edge_based}) is a graph structure created from the intersections of the detected lines.
 These represent the corners of their associated PV modules.

 Since the positions and dimensions of the PV modules are known, both output representations can be expressed as a set of individual image points $\mathbf{p}^{\text{image}}$ associated with their respective real-world coordinates $\mathbf{p}^{\text{world}}$.